camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/openshift/redhat-openshift.md

 https://github.com/camunda/camunda-deployment-references/blob/feature/openshift-ra-standard/aws/rosa-hcp/camunda-versions/8.6/procedure/install/helm-values/zeebe-gateway-route.yml
 ```

-The domain used by the Zeebe Gateway for gRPC is different from the one used for the rest, namely `$DOMAIN_NAME`, to avoid any conflicts.
+The domain used by the Zeebe Gateway for gRPC is `zeebe-$DOMAIN_NAME` which different from the one used for the rest, namely `$DOMAIN_NAME`, to avoid any conflicts.
 It is also important to note that the port used for gRPC is `443`.

 1. **Operate:** mount the **Service Certificate Secret** to the Operate pod and configure the secure TLS connection.
 Here, only the `tls.crt` file is required.